atlantajavascript/end-of-year-survey-2015/README.md

 Now that we have this data, what do we do with it?
 Well, *you* can help with that!

 1. Help us make sense of the data by visualizing and/or spotting trends.
+Then [tell us](https://github.com/atlantajavascript/end-of-year-survey-2015/issues/new) what you found.
-2. Suggest ideas that will help us advance our goals.
+2. [Suggest ideas](https://github.com/atlantajavascript/end-of-year-survey-2015/issues/new) that will help us advance our goals.